cashubtc/nuts/XX.md

 ]
 ```

 _TODO?
-Optional: If Bob, along with his public key, advertizes that he supports pay-to-blinded-pubkey, we could determistically compute an ephemeral private key for blinding, and include the corresponding ephemeral public key in the proof, as per the P2BPK NUT_
+Optional: If Charlie, along with his public key, advertizes that he supports pay-to-blinded-pubkey, we could determistically compute an ephemeral private key for blinding, and include the corresponding ephemeral public key in the proof, as per the P2BPK NUT_

 The corresponding blinding factor is `SHA256(channel_id || pubkey || amount || "blinding" || index)`,
 and so the deterministic output (BlindedMessage) is contructed by applying that